shanenoi/elite-accent/README.md

 # Elite Accent

-> After enjoy whole series of Harry Potter and Peaky Blinders, I perceive when interacting to each other, they used an accent radiates a more aristocratic than American Accent.
+> After enjoy whole series of Harry Potter, I perceive when interacting to each other, they used an accent radiates a more aristocratic than American Accent.
 So This extension was born with pronunciation practice purpose!

 ## If you recognize the subtlety in the accent of the British, You should try this one...